-- to take one-off decisions concerning the work of the responsible authorities; - to take one-off decisions concerning the work of financial institutions in response to changes to European Union legislation; - to present opinions to the European Parliament, the Council or the Commission; - to collect any information needed on financial institutions; - to develop a single methodology for assessing the impact of particular product characteristics and sales processes from the perspective of the financial position of financial institutions and consumer protection; - to create a centrally accessible database of registered financial institutions.
+- to take one-off decisions concerning the responsible authorities; - to take one-off decisions concerning financial institutions in response to changes to European Union legislation; - to present opinions to the European Parliament, the Council or the Commission; - to collect any information needed on financial markets; - to develop a single methodology for assessing the impact of particular product characteristics and sales processes from the perspective of the financial position of financial institutions and consumer protection; - to create a central database of registered financial market participants.

-The work of the European Banking Authority in consumer protection and financial activities
+The work of the European Securities and Markets Authority in consumer protection and financial activities

-The European banking authority has the lead role in promoting the transparency, simplicity and clarity of financial products and services aimed at consumers in the internal market of the European Union.
+The European Securities and Markets Authority has the lead role in promoting the transparency, simplicity and clarity of financial products and services aimed at consumers in the internal market of the European Union.
 To do this, it: